hantnor/HanDocs/docs/Avatars/Optimization/Quest Guide.md

 ### [VRCQuestTools](https://github.com/kurotu/VRCQuestTools)

-VRCQuestTools is a **free** Unity addon by ? to also simplify the process of Quest-compatibility.
+VRCQuestTools is a **free** Unity addon by kurotu to also simplify the process of Quest-compatibility.
 Unlike Polytool, it does **most** of the work for you.
 The more tedious and time consuming parts of making an avatar Quest-compatible are automated:

 - Materials
 - Texture Resolution